wmde/wikimedia.de/README.md

 ### Updating to a new version

+* `git pull` - get the latest version of the site
-Run `composer update` and clear the cache with `php bin/console cache:clear --env=prod --no-debug`
+* `composer update` - update the dependencies
+* `php bin/console cache:clear --env=prod --no-debug` - clear the cache